zampierimatteo91/exam_p1.3/c++/readme.md

 ## Implementation details

-We implement a `class <Tkey,Tval> Tree`.
+We implement a `class <Tkey,Tval> Tree` in the header file `tree.h`.
 It has the following private attributes:

 - a `std::size_t _size` , which stands for the total number of nodes, initialized to `0`;
 - a `struct Node` which, in turn, contains: